 Barbecue, fried chicken, and spaghetti; game suppers and mile high pies.
 Those foods are traditionally associated with the Natural State.
 But what about biryani, idli, and butter chicken, foods traditionally associated with India and Indian Americans?

 According to the Pew Research Fund, half of the the H-1B visas issued between 2001 and 2015 went to Indian nationals.
 This trend is marked in northwest Arkansas, home of Walmart, JB Hunt Trucking, and Tyson Foods.
 These large corporations sponsor H-1B visas for skilled professionals, experts in information technology and engineering.
-Because of this, the South Asian population has multiplied rapidly since the early 2000s.
-Steady employment and the allure of first-rate university education has drawn South Asian family members, friends, and business owners from other areas of the country to Northwest Arkansas.
+As a result, the South Asian population has multiplied rapidly since the early 2000s.
+Steady employment and the allure of first-rate university education have drawn South Asian family members, friends, and business owners from other areas of the country to northwest Arkansas.
 They brought their food with them.

 Inaccessible Indian and Pakistani products drove community members to start businesses that provided spices, produce, and halal meat.
 Ali Momani, owner of Community Butcher in Lowell, recognized the opportunity.
 “We had to drive all the way to Dallas or Tulsa or Kansas City to pick up fresh meat,” said Momani.
 “That’s why we came up with the idea to just open my own shop and serve the community here.”
 He works with local farmers and slaughterhouses to grow lamb and goats for halal butchering and consumption.